Lux Christian Academy: Policies & Handbook

 weather, natural/national disaster, civil unrest, war, disease outbreak, or significant building issues may

 disrupt service.
 I will contact the school to ensure that it is open during any of the said events.
-I agree that in the event that the school is closed for an extended period of time, I will continue to be responsible for my tuition payments.
-Lux Christian Academy will send out alerts to inform the student body of closers.
+I agree that if the school is closed for an extended period, I will remain responsible for my tuition payments.
+Lux Christian Academy will send out alerts to inform the student body of closings.

 Acknowledgment